Ldalvik/HondaCAN/README.md

 This is accomplished using a method from OpenDBC.
 It uses the VIN, as well as calibration IDs from a list of known ECU addresses.
 Even the existence of certain ECUs (fwd camera, LKAS/ADAS) can help determine optional trim features.

 Unfortunately after changing a lot of features, my car was totaled and I am unable to test the new code.
 It will be uploaded as a second project until I can verify the changes didn't break anything.
 I plan on getting the same car but a higher trim.

+Edit: I was able to get a 2017 Accord Sport Special Edition and will be continuing to update this library.
+Signals between the 2016-2017 models are the same for all trims.